Dynamic mass generation and topological order in overscreened Kondo lattices: Overscreened Kondo phase diagram with gapped conduction channels

+Note that the hybridization strongly modifies the $f$-electron dispersion at M. This is absent in for the Haldane mass gap in Phase II.
+In the Haldane model, contributions from a purely imaginary NNN hopping vanishes along $\overline{\Gamma\mathrm{M}}$, and $\epsilon_{\Gamma}=3\epsilon_\mathrm{M}$ always.
+Hence, one can easily discern a Haldane mass gap from a hybridization gap.

-\subsection{\nsec.
-Phase diagram at constant $\gamma$ and varying $t_f$}
+\subsection{Phase diagram at constant $\gamma$ and varying $t_f$}

-The uniform mean-field value for the bond variables $t_f$ sets the strength of antiferromagnetic Heisenberg coupling $J_H$ in the Abrikosov fermion representation of spins.
-Our numerics are run at constant $t_f$'s, which at low $T$ is equivalent to a constant $J_H$.
-For the gapless phase studies, \textit{i.e.}, with only NN hopping, tuning $t_f$ does not change our conformal ansatz nor the scaling exponents.
-Its only effect is to move the system away from the local Kondo impurity fixed point at high temperatures~\cite{Ge22,Parcollet1997}.
-A large $t_f$ will keep the spinons dispersive at all $T$ and eliminate any trace of this local fixed point where all Green's functions become essentially local.
+The uniform mean-field value for the bond variables $t_f$ determines the strength of antiferromagnetic Heisenberg coupling $J_H$ in the Abrikosov fermion representation of spins, which can be derived from Eq.\,\eqref{eq3} using the saddle-point condition ${\delta}F/{\delta}t_f^*=0$.
+Results in the main text are at constant $t_f$'s, which at low $T$ is equivalent to a constant $J_H$, and a constant $T_K/J_H$ when $J_K$ is constant.
+(Alternatively, one can fix $J_H$ and update $t_f$ at each $T$ \cite{Komijani18}.)
+In the TR invariant regime, i.e.\ with only NN hopping $t_c$, tuning $t_f$ does not change our conformal ansatzes nor the scaling exponents.
+Its only effect is to move the system away from the local Kondo impurity fixed point at high temperature~\cite{Ge22,Parcollet1997}.
+A large $t_f$ will keep the spinons dispersive at all $T$ and eliminate any trace of this local fixed point where both spinon and holon Green's functions become essentially local.

-In the gapped phase, on the other hand, tuning $t_f$ has similar effect to increasing $\gamma$ in the phase diagram, as seen in Fig.\,\ref{fig:app:tfphase}.
-Although smaller $t_f$ delays the departure from the local Kondo fixed point at higher $T$ when temperature cools down, at $T\to0$ we see that an increasing $t_f$ changes the uniform channel susceptibility from divergent to regular.
+In the TR broken regime, i.e.\ when both $t_c,t_c'$ are nonzero, tuning $t_f$ has a similar effect to increasing $\gamma$ in the phase diagram, as seen in Fig.\,\ref{fig:app:tfphase}.
+Although smaller $t_f$ delays the departure from the local Kondo fixed point at higher $T$ when the temperature cools down, close to zero temperature we see that an increasing $t_f$ changes the uniform channel susceptibility from divergent to regular.
 The magnetic susceptibility is always regular at low $T$ due to the spinon gap.